abhishek-gola/hazard-detector/README.md

 residual speed is 0.57 m/frame against 0.02 for parked cars, and the ego-fit residual does not grow with range (0.018 at 0–20 m, 0.024 at 50–80 m).

-**But it does not survive as the primary effect.** Cross-tabulated against size over 1216 held-out instances, the tangential effect is not separable from noise within size bands (see the table above), while the size effect is unambiguous.
+It does not survive as the primary effect, though.
+Cross-tabulated against size over 1216 held-out instances, the tangential effect is not separable from noise within size bands (see the table above), while the size effect is unambiguous.
 The mechanism is right; its explanatory power was overstated from a single clip.